arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.10.17
+> hagiography : noun : the writing of the lives of saints.

+Example: I read hagiographies in my english class.
+Example: Saint Mary of Egypt and Saint Alexis have interesting hagiographies.

 ### 02.09.17
 I thought I had this, but I guess not.